Nate Lowe Preview, Player Props: Rangers vs. Mets

-On Tuesday, Nate Lowe (hitting .341 in his past 10 games) and the Texas Rangers play the New York Mets, whose starting pitcher will be Jose Quintana.
-First pitch is at 7:10 PM ET.
+The Texas Rangers, including Nate Lowe (.350 batting average in his past 10 games), battle starter Denyi Reyes and the New York Mets at Citi Field, Wednesday at 6:40 PM ET.

-In his last game, he had two hits (going 2-for-4 with two RBI) against the Mets.
+In his last appearance, he went 1-for-3 with a double against the Mets.

 Nate Lowe Game Info & Props vs. the Mets